 Karen works Monday - Friday and can be reached at email@example.com

-Ellie is the wAVE Digital Project Administrator Apprentice, working full time on various administrative aspects of the wAVE project, as well as working towards a Level 3 Apprenticeship and Diploma in Business Administration.
+Ellie is the Innovation Officer, currently working full time on various administrative aspects of the wAVE project, after completing a Level 3 Apprenticeship and Diploma in Business Administration last year.

 Ellie has recently graduated from Exeter University with a BA Honours Degree in History.
 Her studies focussed on social history and gender history; in particular, the role that historical popular culture has played in the binary construction of subordinate femininity and superordinate masculinity.
 This interest in social history has prompted her focus on the role the Heritage and Culture Sector plays in increasing understanding of diversity in the modern day.